Puranjaysalaria/Puranjaysalaria/README.md

 Here are some of the technologies and tools I work with:

-- 💻 Programming Languages: [python,c]
+- 💻 Programming Languages: [python,]
 - 🌐 Web Development: [currently learning frontend]
 - 🗃️ Databases: [SQL]
 - 🚀Editing :[Interested and cleared basics of video editing and adobe photoshop and interested in building projects and learn further.]